 It is a breath of fresh air to know that you are on a headcount team.
 However, you have to remember that your scholarship is renewed yearly, meaning it’s never guaranteed for the next school year.
-The competition for these scholarships is very high and very few student-athletes can earn them.
-Some reasons why you could lose the scholarship would be an injury, academic ineligibility or a coaching change.
-Just in case your sport does not work out for you, it is imperative to choose a school that you would be able to afford and one that you would be happy at if you were to lose the scholarship.
+The competition for these scholarships is very high, and very few student-athletes can earn them.
+Some reasons why you could lose the scholarship would be an injury, academic ineligibility, or a coaching change.
+Just in case your sport does not work out for you, it is imperative to choose a school that you would be able to afford and one that you would be happy if you were to lose the scholarship.

 High school athletes looking to play at the college level on scholarship should understand whether or not their sport is a headcount or equivalency sport.
 They should familiarize themselves with the financial aid and school scholarship limitations.
-When in doubt be sure to contact the athletic or financial aid departments for any questions or concerns.
+When in doubt, be sure to contact the athletic or financial aid departments for any questions or concerns.

 @USATODAYhss.
 “Recruiting Column: Maximizing Your Scholarship Dollars.”
 USA Today High School Sports.
 N.p., 12 Oct.
 2016.
 Web.
 18 Oct.
 2016